 Play Tables.
 Where play tables are provided, knee clearance 24 inches high minimum, 17 inches deep minimum, and 30 inches wide minimum shall be provided.
 The tops of rims, curbs, or other obstructions shall be 31 inches high maximum.
 EXCEPTION: Play tables designed and constructed primarily for children 5 years and younger shall not be required to provide knee clearance where the clear floor or ground space required by is arranged for a parallel approach.

 Entry Points and Seats.
 Where play components require transfer to entry points or seats, the entry points or seats shall be 11 inches minimum and 24 inches maximum from the clear floor or ground space.
-EXCEPTION: Entry points of slides shall not be required to comply with above.
+Entry points of slides shall not be required to comply with above.

 Transfer Supports.
 Where play components require transfer to entry points or seats, at least one means of support for transferring shall be provided.
 Examples of supports include a rope loop, a loop type handle, a slot in the edge of a flat horizontal or vertical member, poles or bars, or D rings on the corner posts.